Skip to content

 Anyone who has suffered from abuse can apply to the Magistrates Court for an Intervention Order.
 The police have authority to issue an Interim Intervention Order or to apply to the Court for an Order on behalf of anyone who is at risk of abuse.
 In most cases a person seeking an Order will speak to the police first with a view to having them make the application on the person’s behalf.
 If for any reason the police won’t assist, the individual can make a private application or engage a lawyer to do so on their behalf.
 An experienced criminal lawyer at Websters Lawyers can provide advice on whether there are sufficient grounds to make an application and assistance in doing so.

-What if Family Court orders conflict with an intervention order?
+What if Family Court orders conflict with an Intervention Order?

 Where an intervention order is inconsistent with a Family Court Order, the Family Court Order will apply.

-For how long does an intervention order last?
+For how long does an Intervention Order last?

 Once ordered by the Court, an intervention order lasts forever.
 An application to vary or revoke the Order can be made after the time specified in the Order.
 If no time is stated in the Order an application can only be made after 12 months.